 Leeds Bradford Airport runway repaired after overnight closure

-A statement on the airport website said work had finished and the runway was expected to reopen at 6am on Saturday.
+The airport said work had been completed with flight operations resuming around 6am.

-Leeds Bradford Airport said flights will resume on Saturday morning after repairs were completed on the runway which forced its closure.
+Leeds Bradford Airport said flights have resumed on Saturday morning after repairs were completed on the runway which forced its closure.

 The airport, which usually operates flights 24 hours a day, said an issue with the runway forced the closure on Friday night.

-A statement on the airport website at 4am on Saturday said work had finished and the runway was expected to reopen at 6am.
+A statement on the airport website at 6am on Saturday said the runway was open and operations had resumed.

-“Customers are advised to check with their airline for the most up-to-date information regarding their flight,” the airport said on Facebook.
+“Customers are advised to check with their airline for the most up-to-date information regarding their flight,” the airport said on Facebook, apologising for any inconvenience.

-“We are working to resolve the disruption as soon as possible, the safety and comfort of the passengers travelling through our terminal is our number one priority.
+“Our customer care teams are working hard but are experiencing high volumes.
+We are responding on a first-come, first-served basis.”

-“Our team is on the ground in the terminal to answer any customer queries regarding departures.”
+In an earlier statement, the airport said: “We are working to resolve the disruption as soon as possible, the safety and comfort of the passengers travelling through our terminal is our number one priority.”

 Announcing the closure, the airport said on Friday night there had been an “unforeseen issue with the runway”.